anastasiyaK97/MovieSearchApp/README.md

 # MovieSearchApp
 This is a single activity application about movie searching, it was created as part of Android learning.
-It using a clean architecture Kotlin + MVVM + Dagger 2 + RxJava + Room.
+It uses a clean architecture Kotlin + MVVM + Dagger 2 + RxJava + Room.
 ## For this project were used:
 - Dagger 2 (dependencies injector)
 - MVVM design pattern